oplushappy/NLP-Implementation/Readme.md

 2. Greedy_decode vs Random_decode
 3. Now only has Simplified Chinese dataset

-It can make a conversation
+It can make a live conversation use
-use
 ```
 python detect.py
 ```

 demo:

 ![effect](Gpt-tiny/Snipaste_2023-03-16_23-05-41.png)